-The increasing pressure of retaining jobs by putting in more hours of overtime, while taking fewer holidays and sick days are seen as the main motivators behind the rising suicide numbers among office workers and employees.
-Occupational sudden mortality, known as karoshi ("death by overwork") is a well-known phenomenon in Japanese society.
-Besides physical pressure, mental stress from the workplace can cause karoshi.
+Work related reasons for suicideIncreasing pressure to retain jobs by putting in more hours of overtime while taking fewer holidays and sick days is seen as the driving force behind rising suicide numbers among office workers and employees in Japan.
+So-called black companies are known for their precarious working conditions.
+In addition to forcing their employees to take on large amounts of unpaid overtime, workplace bullying, discrimination, and psychological abuse by supervisors and seniors are also common practices.
+Yet, even outside the realms of said corporations work-related deaths started to occur increasingly during the 1980s – the years of the Japanese Bubble Economy.
+Occupational sudden mortality, known as karoshi ("death by overwork") became a well-known phenomenon in Japanese society.
+Besides physical exhaustion, mental health issues caused by a high-pressure working environment can lead to karoshi.
 Suicide due to occupational stress or overwork is called karojisatsu ("overwork suicide") in Japan.

-While middle-aged men are frequently portrayed as the highest-risk group for suicide in Japan, suicides among elderly and school children are recurrently picked up by media, with financial anxiety, bullying, isolation and the lack of a proficient mental healthcare system being only some of the factors blamed for contributing to Japan’s high suicide rates amongst all age groups.
+Suicide among childrenMiddle-aged men are frequently portrayed as the highest-risk group for suicides in Japan.
+More recently, however, self-harm among elderly and school children are recurrently picked up by the media.
+Financial anxiety, bullying, isolation, and the lack of a proficient mental healthcare system are only some factors blamed for contributing to Japan’s comparably high suicide rates amongst all age groups.